CHYou2Sef/DesignPatterns/DEFENDER-107/README.md

 - **Timed Upgrades**: Power-ups like **Shield** and **Rapid Fire** are now temporary (10s), requiring tactical timing.
 - **Gameplay Balance**: Progression-locked Triple Shot (Wave 3+) and a strict 10-heart health cap for balanced difficulty.
 - **Extreme Performance**: Pre-rendered parallax StarField and static surface caching for ultra-smooth 60FPS.
+- **Fullscreen Mode**: Adaptive `SCALED` rendering that looks great on any monitor, with dynamic toggling ('F').
+- **Smart Asset Loading**: Robust fallbacks that auto-detect absolute paths and generate procedural assets if files are missing.
 - **Interactive Menu**: Full keyboard navigation with Global Leaderboard rankings (fetched on demand).
 - **Visual Polish**: Neon glows, pulsing engines, and glass-panel HUD with power-up indicators.